sean-gugler/DeathmazeFairPlay/SPOILERS.md

 By allowing multiple teleports, the sword could now be brought back to defeat the guard dog.
 In general it can be enriching to have more than one way to solve a puzzle, but it is poor design to have a mechanic (fart) whose sole usefulness can be bypassed.
 So we need a new interlock to prevent this solution.

 Putting the flute behind the pit achieves this goal, because the flute is needed to reach the sword.
-It can still be reached for early experimentation before figuring out how to beat the monster, by defeating both dogs with dagger and sneaker.
+This admittedly makes the flute less accessible for experimentation - it was previously freely obtainable by walking around enough to find it.
+But there are still two ways to reach it fairly early: either solve the fart puzzle, or defeat the guard dog with the dagger.
+The latter makes the monster encounter more challenging, when the player realizes there must be a second way past the guard dog.

 There wasn't much benefit in obtaining the staff early; unlike the flute and snake, the staff has no demonstrable effect on the world until very late in the game.
 After the monster is dead, the sword can optionally be used to defeat the guard dog - not needed to bypass the pit, just as an optional but satisfying "clean up" task.

 The staff is now on level 4 - although not where the flute was.
 I've put something else of interest there (see below).
 The staff now occupies the place where the horn used to be.

 * Make the level 1 pit real

-After this pit is exposed, make it visible.
+The original game relied on smoke and mirrors to fake the existence of that pit.
+Now it becomes visible like any other pit once it has been exposed.
 This is more than just cosmetic; it is practical since the hat has been changed from re-usable to single-use.

-Also, allow climbing from level 2 back up to 1 with the snake.
+I also now allow climbing from level 2 back up to 1 with the snake.
 This scenario is possible even in retail with use of the calculator, but you would disappointingly ram your head against the ceiling.

 * Timing of monster tightened